-- Nutrition major without a specified Concentration: NUTR 300(4); MGT 300(3) or 320(3); and 17 additional elective hours from the following programs: COMM, MGT, MKTG, NUTR, HLSC, and/or BIOL, to be selected in consultation with an academic advisor in Nutrition. - OR Nutrition major with Dietetics Concentration: Students accepted into the Dietetics Program must complete all of the following courses with a grade of "C" or better: BIOL 203(4) or BIOL 359(3); MGT 300(3) or 320(3); and NUTR 246(1), 250(3); 341(3), 350(2); 371(4), 372(2), 373(1), 391(1), and 395(1).
-Courses unique to this concentration are available only on the Lisle Campus. - OR Nutrition major with a Health Education Concentration: Students in pursuit of this concentration must complete all of the following courses with a grade of "C" or better: NUTR 246(3), 300(4), 361(1), 362(3), 363(3), 364(3), 365(3), 366(3), 391(1) and MGT 323(3).
-Students in the Health Education Concentration must maintain a cumulative GPA of 2.5/4.0.
-Courses unique to this concentration are available only on the Mesa Branch Campus.
+- Nutrition major without a specified Concentration: NUTR 300(4); and 17 additional elective hours from the following programs: COMM, MGT, MKTG, NUTR, HLSC, and/or BIOL, to be selected in consultation with an academic advisor in Nutrition.
+Of the 17 credits of major electives, at least 12 credit hours must be at the 200 level and above, including 3 credit hours at the 300 level. - OR Nutrition major with Dietetics Concentration: Students accepted into the Dietetics Program must complete all of the following courses with a grade of "C" or better: - BIOL 203(4) or BIOL 359(3); and NUTR 246(1), 250(3); 341(3), 350(2); 371(4), 372(2), 373(1), 391(1), and 395(1).
+Students accepted into the Dietetics concentration must maintain a cumulative GPA of 3.00/4.0.
+Enrollment in this concentration is limited; students must apply for acceptance.
+Students should contact the Nutrition Department for acceptance criteria and application information.
+Students must receive permission numbers (PIN) for select NUTR courses specific to this concentration; priority for PIN go to those students accepted into this concentration.
+Due to course sequencing, the students accepted into this concentration should expect to need at least four terms to complete the required courses.
+All of the medical nutrition and counseling courses unique to this concentration are available only on the Lisle Campus. - OR Nutrition major with an Exercise Biology Concentration: Students in pursuit of this concentration must complete all of the following courses with a grade of "C" or better: NUTR 300(4); BIOL 368(3); HLSC/BIOL 358(3); HLSC 321(1), 322(1), 360(3), 361(3), 381(1), 382(1), and 392(3).
+Enrollment in this concentration is limited; students must apply for acceptance.
+It is expected that those seeking this concentration have a GPA or 3.0 or better for acceptance.
+This is a "4+1" between the B.S. in Nutrition and M.S. in Exercise Physiology programs.
+A student who is interested in this concentration should apply for acceptance into the M.S.
+Exercise Physiology program in his/her junior year.
+Students must receive permission numbers (PIN) to enter select HLSC courses; priority for these PIN go to those students who are seeking this concentration and are accepted into the M.S.
+Exercise Physiology program.